roesel/elliptec/README.md

 * Dual-Position Slider (ELL6) - [Thorlabs product page](https://www.thorlabs.com/newgrouppage9.cfm?objectgroup_id=9464) - typically used as a shutter
 * Four-Position Slider (ELL9) - [Thorlabs product page](https://www.thorlabs.com/newgrouppage9.cfm?objectgroup_id=9464) - typically used as a filter wheel

-As of right now, I do not have access to any other devices from the Elliptec family.
+As of right now, I do not have access to any other devices from the Elliptec&trade; family.
 If you are interested in controlling a device that is not on this list, feel free to reach out to me.

 ## What works and what doesn't
 What works: